EY Entrepreneurs Access Network

 - Join an elite network of the country’s best entrepreneurs

-- Be part of a community of Black and Latinx high-growth company leaders
+- Be part of a community of Black and Latino high-growth company leaders

 - Experience an educational platform designed for today’s busy executive

-- Invited to webcasts featuring top business leaders and organizations
+- Be invited to webcasts featuring top business leaders and organizations

-- Be assigned an EY professional as an EAN advisor to help guide through Curated platform journey
+- Be assigned an EY professional as an EAN Relationship Ambassador to help guide through the EAN 12-month growth journey

 Why did EY teams create EAN?

 Financial health makes minority-owned enterprises three times as likely to close versus non-minority owned businesses.
-During first few months of this year, there was a decline in Black (41%) and Latinx (32%) owned companies compared to non-minority (17%) entrepreneurs.
-If race, networks and funding barriers for Black and Latinx entrepreneurs were equal to non-minority founders, all communities would benefit.
+During first few months of the 2020 pandemic, there was a decline in Black (41%) and Latino (32%) owned companies compared to non-minority (17%) entrepreneurs.
+If race, networks and funding barriers for Black and Latino entrepreneurs were equal to non-minority founders, all communities would benefit.
 EAN was created to address these obstacles.

 What are the benefits for entrepreneurs who participate?

-EAN is an educational program (no fee) developed for Black and Latinx entrepreneurs.
-For Curated program participants, EAN aligns an EY executive to help provide access to resources, capital, network opportunities and other growth drivers for their company.
-On-Demand program participants will access online resources and be part of a community of outstanding Black and Latinx entrepreneurs.
+EAN is an educational program (no fee) developed for Black and Latino entrepreneurs.
+For program participants, EAN aligns an EY executive to help provide access to resources, capital, network opportunities and other growth drivers for their company.

 What are the requirements and program demand for businesses?

-Applicants must be a Black or Latinx-owner or leader of a scalable company which has been in business for more than two years and is 51%+ Black or Latinx-owned.
+Applicants must be a Black or Latino-owner or leader of a scalable company which has been in business for more than two years and is 51%+ Black or Latino-owned.